ShreekarSeelavantula/find_r_connect/DEPLOYMENT.md

 - [ ] Code pushed to GitHub
 - [ ] Render services created (backend and frontend)
 - [ ] Environment variables configured
-- [ ] Database connection established
 - [ ] Frontend can communicate with backend
 - [ ] Image uploads working
 - [ ] All features tested and working
+- [ ] JSON file storage working correctly

 🎉 **Congratulations!
-Your FindRConnect application is now deployed on Render!**
+Your FindRConnect application is now deployed on Render with JSON file storage!**